The Zero Number Diminishing Property under General Boundary Conditions: Introduction

 then \begin{itemize} \item[(a)] $\Z(t) <\infty$ for each $t \in (0,T)$; \item[(b)] $\Z (t)$ is non-increasing in $t\in (0, T)$; \item[(c)] if, $x_0 \in I$ is a multiple zero of $u(\cdot,s)$ for some $s\in (0, T)$, then $\Z (t_1) > \Z (t_2)$ for all $t_1, t_2$ satisfying $0 < t_1< s< t_2 <T$. \end{itemize} } 3mm

-Roughly speaking, this theorem says that $\Z (t)$ is finite and non-increasing in time $t$, and is decreasing strictly when $u(\cdot,t)$ has multiple zeroes.
+Roughly speaking, this theorem says that $\Z (t)$ is finite and non-increasing in time $t$.
 Hence the zero number is also called by some authors as {\it discrete Lyapunov functional}, which indicates that the solution becomes more and more simple.
-We refer the references in \cite{Ang}, in particular, Henry \cite{Henry}, Matano \cite{Ma1982} and Nickel \cite{Ni} for related results.
+We refer the references in \cite{Ang}, in particular, Henry \cite{Henry}, Matano \cite{Ma1982}, etc. for more related results.
+In the original result in \cite{Ang}, the Neumann case \eqref{bdry-Neumann} was actually treated under the additional conditions $a\equiv 1,\ b\equiv 0$, which are mainly required for the regularity and can be omitted as in \cite{ChXY} by considering solutions with lower regularity.

-The Dirichlet boundary conditions in \eqref{bdry} requires that $u$ is either identical or never to be zero on both sides of $\Omega$.
-This is true of course in the problems with some Dirichlet boundary conditions, but not necessarily to be true in the problems with Robin or free boundary conditions, since in these cases the following may occur:
+The boundary conditions in \eqref{bdry} are zero- or non-zero-Dirichlet ones, they may not be true in the problems with Robin or free boundary conditions, since in such cases the following may occur:

 The main purpose of this paper is to extend Theorem A to such cases.
-One example is the problem with Neumann or Robin boundary conditions.
-For such problems we will prove the following result.
+One special example is the problem with Robin boundary conditions, for which we will prove the following result.

-\begin{thm} Under the assumptions of Theorem A, if the boundary condition is replaced by a Robin one:
+\begin{thm} Under the assumptions of Theorem A, if the boundary conditions \eqref{bdry} and \eqref{bdry-Neumann} are replaced by (linear and/or nonlinear) Robin ones: